 - Business Management & Operations

 - Economics, Finance, & Analytics

-Vertical integration is basically when a company is able to control several levels of the supply chain.
+Vertical integration is basically when a company is able to control several vertical levels of the supply chain.
 In the supply chain, we have a number of stages such as; raw material, manufacturing, distribution, and retail.
 A company may play a role of manufacturing, distributing and retailing.
-In this case, it converts raw material into a product and then gets it to consumers cutting out the middleman.
 When a firm is able to integrate and control two or more of these, then it is termed as vertical integration.